Alextruder/ngrok_jenkins-test/README.md

 ![ngrok2](/images/ngrok_cli_2.png)

 ## Create a new pipeline
-Now we verified the webhook link worked well, we will create a new Pipeline in Jenkins Dashboard.
+Now we verified that the webhook link worked well, we will create a new Pipeline in Jenkins Dashboard.
 It will allow the verification of code you will push on Github.

 To do so, select `New Item >> Pipeline`, then add a name for your new project and validate your choice.